role

 Quick Verdict

-Computer and Information Research Scientists maps to the BLS occupation Computer and Information Research Scientists (SOC 15-1221), which has a national median of $140,300.
+Computer and Information Research Scientists maps to BLS/OEWS occupation context Computer and Information Research Scientists (SOC 15-1221), which has a national median of $140,300.
 Pay is occupation-level and location-driven - not caused by the job title or a certification.
 Below are the full cited labor-market context, the skills the role draws on, and the certification paths that map to it.
 This role has a high-confidence mapping to the listed O*NET-SOC/BLS occupation.

 Fit Signals